-Terminology; introductory description of the constituent elements of the several estates and interests in land, with emphasis on the possessory estates and their creation by deed; acquisition of title to chattels and land by adverse possession; prescription.
+Terminology; introductory description of the constituent elements of the several estates and interests in land, with emphasis on the possessory estates and their creation by deed; acquisition of title to chattels and land by adverse possession; prescription; boundaries.

 9. CONSTITUTIONAL LAW.
 Three hours.
-Dowling, Cases on Constitutional

-Law (second edition) and selected materials.
+Dowling, Cases on Constitutional Law (second edition) and selected materials.
 Professor MacDONALD.

 A study of the functions of the Constitution of the United States in the public and private law of the states and the nation and of the judicial machinery by which those functions are performed.
-Special emphasis is placed on the delimitation by the Supreme Court of the spheres of activity of nation and state, of majority and minority, and of government and the individual, as exemplified by decisions under the Commerce Clause and the Federal and State Due-Process clauses.
-Close attention is paid to procedure in Constitutional cases.
+Special emphasis is placed on the delimitation by the Supreme Court of the spheres of activity of nation and state, of majority and minority, and of government and the individual, as exemplified by decisions under the Commerce Clause and the Federal and State Due-Process Clauses.
+Close attention is paid to procedure in constitutional cases.

-10. ADMINISTRATIVE LAW I. Three hours plus seminar time.
-McFarland and

-Vanderbilt, Cases on Administrative Law.
+10. ADMINISTRATIVE LAW I. Three hours.
+McFarland and Vanderbilt, Cases on Administrative Law.
 Professor FREEMAN.

 A discussion of the law applied by and applicable to government bodies other than the courts.
 A study of the theory of the separation and delegation of powers, of the performance of functions by administrative agencies at the local, state, federal, and international levels.
 In the course administrative law relating to agencies generally is studied.
 Agency action, problems, and procedure are emphasized more than court review.
-Each student selects one agency to study more intensively in small seminars.
+Each student selects one agency to study more intensively.
 This course is an introduction to the public law field (Business Regulation, Labor, Taxation, etc.).

 11. AGENCY.
 Two hours.
 Larson, Problems and Materials on Agency and Employment (mimeographed).
-Professor LARSON.
+Professor KEEFFE.

-Tort liability of master for servant; Workmen's Compensation liability of employer; contractual aspects of agency, including creation of relation, authority and apparent authority, ratification, undisclosed principal, and relational rights and duties.
+Tort liability of master for servant; Workmen's Compensation liability of employer; contractual aspects of agency, including creation of relation, authority and apparent authority, ratification, undisclosed principal, and relational rights and duties; application of agency principles to contemporary problems involving real estate brokers, stock brokers, insurance agents, governmental business agents, labor union officers, attorneys, and lobbyists.